How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 Mistake 4 — Measuring what is easy instead of what matters

-Activity metrics improve easily because the bar is low.
-Outcome metrics require having actually removed the constraint you claimed to automate.
+Activity metrics improve easily because the bar is low; outcome metrics move only when the team has actually removed the constraint it claimed to automate.

 8. Questions to Ask Before You Sign